Unmind logo

 Explore > Search > Box Breathing

 Taking a moment to consider the impact of social anxiety is a great first step.
-From here, you can identify key behaviours and set yourself goals for the future.
+From here, you can identify key behaviors and set yourself goals for the future.

 • What sort of things are you avoiding or not enjoying because of social anxiety?